The Best User Research Methods for Every Stage of Product Development

 Especially in the maturity stage, innovating and adding new technologies will help your product remain profitable.
 Assessing your competition will keep you current on their innovations and may give you some ideas for your own product improvements.

-Never stop talking to your customers.
+One of the most important things is to never stop talking to your customers.
 During the growth stage, your interviews will focus on how your product is working or if it’s missing any features.
-You’ll want to ask about what features they’re not using.
+These interviews will enrich your knowledge about your product and user base, allowing you to be able to test your current features, discover new possibilities of including additional features or discarding already existing ones.
+The latter is especially important since you’ll want to ask about what features they’re not using.
 If your customers aren’t using certain features, it might be time to stop supporting them.
 This will reduce costs and help you grow your profits during the maturity stage.

 While you’re talking with your customers, don’t forget to ask for a review or if they will give you a testimonial.
-This type of customer feedback raises your brand perception and invites new customers to purchase.
+This type of customer feedback raises your brand perception and invites new customers to purchase your product.

 Quantitative Research Methods for the Growth and Maturity Stages